muliarska/parsing_Twitter_file/README.md

 Press Enter to exit
 ```
 ### Conclusion:
-This module creates fast and convenient navigation for json file 'friends.json' obtained through the Twitter API
+This module creates fast and convenient navigation for json file 'friends.json' obtained through the Twitter API.
-and access to the keys of various friends of the user.
+In addition to this, it provides access to the keys of various friends of the user.

 ## Author: Yana Muliarska